erred/w/src/blog/2019-10-30-reinstall-arch-v2.md

---- title
-reinstall arch v2
---- description
+---
-let's try again
+description: let's try again
+title: reinstall arch v2
---- main
+---
 what??
 it's only been 3 weeks
 and it broke